Colin de Grandhomme: Early, domestic and T20 career

-Born in Harare, de Grandhomme, who attended St. George's College, Harare, began his career by playing for Manicaland in Zimbabwe, and was part of the Zimbabwe team at the 2004 Under-19 Cricket World Cup in Bangladesh.
-He played for Auckland in New Zealand domestic cricket from 2006 until 2018.
+He received his maiden call-up to join New Zealand test squad in 2016 after helping his domestic Club side Auckland to chase down 373 in the fourth innings with an unbeaten knock of 144 which came after facing just 147 balls.
 In 2017, he played in England for Warwickshire County Cricket Club after having played for Kolkata Knight Riders in the 2017 Indian Premier League.
 In May 2018, he signed for Northern Districts ahead of the 2018–19 New Zealand domestic season.
 He played for Royal Challengers Bangalore in the 2018 and 2019 IPL seasons.
 In May 2021, he was signed by Hampshire for the T20 Blast.
 In 2021, he was drafted by Southern Brave for the inaugural season of The Hundred.
 In 2023 it was announced that de Grandhomme would be playing for Lancashire in both the County Championship and the T20 Blast.
+In Legends League Cricket he is playing for Manipal Tigers.

+Following his international retirement, he plied his trade in franchise cricket and he was immediately signed up by Adelaide Strikers in the Big Bash League overseas players' draft.
+Colin was apparently signed by Adelaide Strikers for the 2022–23 Big Bash League season despite him being in the New Zealand cricket's contracted list of players and soon after being drafted by the franchise, he informed New Zealand Cricket that he has decided to hang his boots in international cricket in pursuit of franchise T20 tournaments.
+As a result, New Zealand Cricket agreed to release Colin from their central contract as he convinced the New Zealand cricket chiefs that he had been consistently struggling with injury concerns which makes it difficult for him to actively take part in training sessions.